oscarsernarosero/block_explorer/README.md

 ## Technical General Context

-1. This project needs to have access to the whole Bitcoin blockchain.
-In other words, this relies on a Full Bitcoin Node.
-Right this moment, this project is being implemented on Raspberry Pies to run a full node and also decode and store the blockchain into a graph database.
+1. This project relies on a Full Bitcoin Node to operate.
+This project is being implemented on Raspberry Pies to run the full node, and also to decode and store the blockchain into a graph database.

-2. This project needs a lot of computing resources in order to conduct the blockchain parsing in a timely manner.
-In this moment, a Raspberry Pi cluster is being implemented to conduct this parsing taking advantage of multiprocessing, multithreading, and concurrency.
+2. This project needs a considerable amount of computing resources in order to conduct the blockchain parsing in a timely manner.
+This is why a Raspberry Pi cluster is being implemented to carry out this parsing in order to take advantage of multiprocessing, multithreading, and concurrency for efficiency purposes.

 3. The type of database used in this project is a graph database called Neo4j.
-The reason for this selection is that a graph database is a natural fit for this project.
+The reason for this selection is that a graph database is a natural fit for this project since the atomic unit of the blockchain and the graph databse is the transaction.

 ## Requirements